Iowa State vs. Texas NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- The average total in Cyclones games this season is 49.7, 10.3 points fewer than Saturday's over/under of 60 .
+- Cyclones games have an average total of 49.7 points this season, 10.8 fewer than Saturday's over/under.

-- The 60-point over/under for this game is 0.3 points below the 60.3 points per game average total in Longhorns games this season.
+- The 60.3 PPG average total in Longhorns games this season is 0.2 points fewer than this game's over/under.

 Iowa State Stats and Trends